-&lt;sup>48 Capacity constraints exist, connection applications will be assessed on an individual basis considering their specific demand requirements.
+46 Capacity constraints exist, connection applications will be assessed on an individual basis considering their specific demand requirements.
 An improvement to the Level of Service (LoS) will be required to meet 2031 population targets.
 This may take the form of leakage reduction and/or capital investment to maintain/improve levels of service as the demand increases.
 Proposed solutions will be developed & prioritised through the National Water Resources Plan and investment planning process.

-Source: https://www.water.ie/connections/developer-services/capacity-registers/water-supply-capacity-register/limerick/ longer-term option under the Eastern and Midlands Regional Water Resources Plan is interconnection with Limerick City WRZ however, further assessment is required before this is confirmed.
-Interim measures to increase the supply are being progressed, including increasing groundwater supply at Tobergal Springs and upgrading Castlemahon Water Treatment Plant, which is expected to 2025.
-In completed in addition. groundwater investigations and trunk main upgrades are being progressed at Kilcolman Springs and are expected to be completed within lifetime of the Limerick Development Plan.
+and Midlands Region was recently adopted and identifies plan-level approaches to address the identified needs in Newcastle West in a sustainable manner.
+The current preferred longer-term option under the Eastern and Midlands Regional Water Resources Plan is interconnection with Limerick City WRZ however, further assessment is required before this is confirmed.
+Interim measures to increase the supply are being progressed, including increasing groundwater supply at Tobergal Springs and upgrading Castlemahon Water Treatment Plant, which is expected to 2025. completed in In addition, groundwater investigations and trunk main upgrades are being progressed at Kilcolman Springs and are expected to be completed within lifetime of the Limerick Development Plan.
 It is envisaged that with these works, there will be adequate capacity available to cater for the projected growth over the Development Plan period, although supply may be constrained during drought periods."

 Under Section 58 of the Environmental Protection Agency Act 1992, the EPA is required to collect and verify monitoring results for all water supplies in Ireland covered by the European Communities (Drinking Water) Regulations, 2000.
 The EPA publishes their results in annual reports that are supported by Remedial Action Lists (RALs).
 The RAL identifies water supplies that are not in compliance with the Regulations mentioned above.
-The most recent EPA Remedial Action List (Q4 of 2022, published in February 2023) does not include any water scheme that supplies the Plan area.
+The most recent EPA Remedial Action List (Q4 of 2022, published in February 2023)47 does not include any water scheme that supplies the Plan area.